UNUM’s Dirty Tricks: How to Beat an IME

 Bryant Legal Group: Fighting for People With Disabilities

 At Bryant Legal Group, we help people across Illinois with their UNUM long-term disability claims.
 If you have questions about an IME or your disability insurance claim, contact us today.
-To schedule your free initial consultation with an experienced disability attorney from our team, call us at 312-561-3010 or use our online contact form.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.